Skip to main content

 • a description of any review of the SIP undertaken during the year

-• an explanation of any change made to the SIP during the year and the reason for the chang regulations, stating the date of the last review
+• an explanation of any change made to the SIP during the year and the reason for the change, stating the date of the last review

 How we carried out our review